-A course that is dropped during the first week of a semester - or before the first scheduled chat session for a BUonline course - will not be entered on the permanent record.
-From the second week up to midterm, the grade "W" will be recorded.
-Withdrawal after this date is not possible, and simply "dropping out" will result in an "F" for the course.
+A course that is dropped during the drop/add period will not be entered on the permanent record.
+From the end of the drop/add period, to the withdrawl deadline, the grade "W" will be recorded.
+Students who stop participating without formally withdrawing will receive a "F" for the course.